Ethical Standards in Public Life etc. (Scotland) Act 2000

-The Ethical Standards in Public Life etc. (Scotland) Act 2000 (asp 7) is an Act of the Scottish Parliament which established that the Scottish Ministers had to issue a code of conduct for councillors, and put in place mechanisms for dealing with councillors in contravention of the code.
+The Ethical Standards in Public Life etc. (Scotland) Act 2000 (asp 7) is an act of the Scottish Parliament which established that the Scottish Ministers had to issue a code of conduct for councillors, and put in place mechanisms for dealing with councillors in contravention of the code.
 It was introduced by Scottish Executive minister Wendy Alexander.

-The Act was most notable for its repeal of Section 28 of the Local Government Act 1988 in Scotland, which had prevented local authorities from "the teaching of the acceptability of homosexuality as a pretended family relationship."
-This repeal was highly controversial, and Stagecoach Group founder Brian Souter led a campaign against it.
-The bill did require that councils would, in their dealings with children, have to regard the value of a stable family relationship, and that any education about family life would be appropriate to the child's age and development.

 It passed on 21 June 2000 with 99 votes for and 17 against, with 2 abstentions, and received Royal Assent on 4 July 2000.
 The Local Government Act 2003 repealed Section 28 in England and Wales three years later.

+Provisions

+Section 2A of the Local Government Act 1986

+The act was most notable for its repeal of section 2A of the Local Government Act 1986 (equivalent to Section 28 of the Local Government Act 1988) in Scotland.
+This had prevented local authorities from "the teaching of the acceptability of homosexuality as a pretended family relationship."

+The bill did require that councils would, in their dealings with children, have to regard the value of a stable family relationship, and that any education about family life would be appropriate to the child's age and development.

 Ethical Standards in Public Life framework

-A framework and Code of Conduct was established which applied to Local authority councillors and members of Scottish public bodies.
-The Act applies to Executive non-departmental public bodies, NHS Public Bodies, Scottish Water and further education colleges in Scotland.
+A framework and Code of Conduct was established which applied to local authority councillors and members of Scottish public bodies.
+The act applies to Executive non-departmental public bodies, NHS Public Bodies, Scottish Water and further education colleges in Scotland.